International Moving

 • Residence Visa (not needed for German nationals) or Residence Permit (granted only after a Work Permit has been issued)

-• Customer's declaration that no taxable high value goods (such as alcohol, tobacco, coffee, tea, guns, etc.) are in shipment.
+• Signed declaration that no taxable high value goods (such as alcohol, tobacco, coffee, tea, guns, etc.) are in shipment.
 Such goods must be listed separately and will be taxed.

 • Certificate of Registration (Anmeldebestaetigung) from the local registration office (Einwohnermeldeamt)